isabella232/core-services-learn.en/help/debugger/use-the-experience-cloud-debugger.md

 ---
 title: How to Use the Adobe Experience Cloud Debugger
 description: The Adobe Experience Cloud Debugger can help you understand and troubleshoot your implementations.
-It's optimized to show you exactly what Adobe solutions are implemented and what calls they’re making--specifically to Analytics, Target, Audience Manager, Ad Cloud, Launch, Dynamic Tag Management, and the Experience Cloud ID Service
+It's optimized to show you exactly what Adobe solutions are implemented and what calls they’re making--specifically to Analytics, Target, Audience Manager, Ad Cloud, Launch, Dynamic Tag Management, and the Adobe Experience Platform Identity Service
 ---

 # How to Use the Adobe Experience Cloud Debugger

 The Adobe Experience Cloud Debugger can help you understand and troubleshoot your implementations.
-It's optimized to show you exactly what Adobe solutions are implemented and what calls they’re making&mdash;specifically to Analytics, Target, Audience Manager, Ad Cloud, Launch, Dynamic Tag Management, and the Experience Cloud ID Service
+It's optimized to show you exactly what Adobe solutions are implemented and what calls they’re making&mdash;specifically to Analytics, Target, Audience Manager, Ad Cloud, Launch, Dynamic Tag Management, and the Identity Service

 >[!VIDEO](https://video.tv.adobe.com/v/23064/?quality=12)